Scheduling posts on Mastodon

 Why doesn’t Mastodon have a built-in scheduler?

 This is the weird part… Mastodon does actually have a fully functional built-in scheduler buried deep in its code!
 However, for some unexplained reason, the official web interface and official apps don’t yet give you any way to access it.
-This means you can only use Mastodon’s post scheduling system through third party apps and services via the Mastodon API.
+This leads to the bizarre situation where you can only use Mastodon’s official post scheduling system through unofficial third party apps, and that’s what is used by the third party apps listed above.

 If you’re comfortable using Github, you can vote for an official Mastodon scheduling interface to be added by giving a thumbs up at this issue ⧉.